iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

 <admon type="tip">

-The `dvc commit` and `dvc checkout` plumbing commands let you force-sync them.
-This can be useful when unexpected errors occur (e.g. cache corruption).
+`dvc commit` and `dvc checkout` let you force-sync them if needed, for example if unexpected errors occur (e.g. cache corruption).

 </admon>